” Im a tiler and have many years of tiling experience that means every job gets the

 I also teach City & Guilds tiling courses for companies in Ireland, there are very few tilers that are actually qualified in Ireland, most are time served which means that they have learned the trade from their previous employer and that’s fine that’s how most of us have learned but I think at some stage it’s good to find out how much we do know and what it is that we don’t, sometimes that journey can be an eye opener.

-I also have a degree in Construction Management, this means that I know a lot more about construction law than the vast majority of builders I meet on a regular basis.
-This is useful when it comes to builders refusing to pay, they fail to realise that when a sub contractor agrees a price with their company it is then a legal agreement and they have to pay – there are no exceptions.
+I also have a degree in Construction Management, this means that I know a lot more about construction and construction law, especially health and safety, than the vast majority of builders I meet on a regular basis.